SAP-samples/cloud-commerce-sample-setup/README.md

 Root level
 - core-customize folder: The folder that contains all of the folders and files that support Commerce Cloud.
 - js-storefront: A project Spartacus JS Storefront configured with Server Side Rendering (SSR).
-For more on project Spartacus see [project Spartacus documentation](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/)
+For more on project Spartacus see [project Spartacus documentation](https://sap.github.io/spartacus-docs/)

 core-customize folder
 - manifest.json: The Commerce Cloud manifest.json file, which defines how your code will be built and deployed in the Public Cloud environments.
-The manifest is set up to leverage [confiuration reuse](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/SHIP/en-US/2311d89eef9344fc81ef168ac9668307.html) to better allow for consistency between local and cloud builds.
+The manifest is set up to leverage [confiuration reuse](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/latest/en-US/2311d89eef9344fc81ef168ac9668307.html) to better allow for consistency between local and cloud builds.
 - hybris folder: contains a sample custom folder for storing any custom extensions as well as the config folder for storing local and cloud properties, localextensions.xml and any local solr/tomcat configurations
-- other sample manifests: A collection of tested and verified manifest files that you can use as starting points for your Commerce Cloud environments.

 ### Clone Repository